How-to guides

 _images/howto-6.png

-We can interpolate the gradient at quadrature points and project:
+We can also interpolate the gradient at quadrature points and then project:

 >>> f = lambda x: np.sin(2. * np.pi * x[0]) + 1.